Specialist leisure group operation

-Vietnam Group Operator is a B2B-facing brand under Scivi The team has worked in Vietnam group operations since 2005 and has handled 500+ groups across education-led, affinity, culture, heritage, and leisure-style programs.
+Vietnam Group Operator is a partner-focused brand under Scivi.
+The team has worked in Vietnam group operations since 2005 and has handled 500+ groups across education-led, affinity, culture, heritage, and leisure-style programs.

 Since